documentcloud/documentcloud/app/views/help/searching.markdown

 # Searching for Documents

 By default, a search looks for all of the words you enter within the title and full text of the document itself.
 For example: [John Yoo detainee][].
-You can, however, ask DocumentCloud to search the contents of specific fields.
+You can, however, ask sourceAFRICA to search the contents of specific fields.

 ## Advanced Queries
 Enclose terms in quotes to search for a specific, multi-word phrase. `"Robert Smith"`